 - Make different puppets for different emotions like happiness, anger, frustration and jealousy.

-How to use puppet play to help your child learn about emotions
+How to use puppet play to help children learn about emotions

 - Follow your child’s lead.
-Your child will probably enjoy playing with toys and puppets, and be happy when you join his play.
+Your child will probably enjoy playing with toys and puppets, and be happy when you join in the play.

 - Introduce emotions as part of your child’s play.
 For example, if your child is pretending the puppets are all dancing together, you could introduce jealousy by pretending that your puppet is jealous of how well another puppet can dance.

-- Talk with your child about what’s happening and encourage her to name the emotion, if she can.
-Then ask her what she thinks everyone should do next.
+- Talk with your child about what’s happening and encourage your child to name the emotion.
+Then ask your child what they think everyone should do next.

 - If your child makes a puppet do something inappropriate like hitting, point out the difference between the emotion and the behaviour.
 For example, ‘It’s OK for the puppet to be jealous, but it’s not OK to hit.
 What else could the puppet do?’

-A simple message for the puppets and your child could be ‘All feelings are OK, but not all behaviours are OK’.
+A simple message for the puppets and your child could be ‘All feelings are OK, but not all behaviour is OK’.
 Puppet play is a great chance for your child to practise some acceptable ways to express and manage strong emotions.

 Adapting for children of different ages

 Your younger child might find strong emotions upsetting, even in puppets.
-For example, she might get upset if one of the puppets is really angry and is shouting.
-Tune into your child and reassure her if you need to.
+For example, your child might get upset if one of the puppets is really angry and is shouting.
+Tune into your child and reassure them if you need to.
 Stop playing the game if it’s not fun for your child.

-Your older child might enjoy making up a simple story about emotions for his puppets, and then filming it with your phone or a tablet.
+Your older child might enjoy making up a simple story about emotions for the puppets, and then filming it with your phone or a tablet.